-Since 1998, UW-Extension staff at the Northern Great Lakes Visitor Center have developed research based environmental education curriculum for grades pre-k through high school that address issues affecting Lake Superior’s coastal environment and communities.
+Since 1998 UW-Extension staff at the Northern Great Lakes Visitor Center have developed innovative research based environmental education curriculum for grades pre-k through high school and for adults that address issues affecting the sustainability of Lake Superior’s coastal environment and communities.
 We are happy to share them with you!

 A 12-series multi-disciplinary curriculum for middle school and above students that challenges learners to understand a freshwater estuary or coastal wetland system through mapping and sampling activities, applying this knowledge to identify issues affecting the system, and taking action to resolve them.

-A 6-unit curriculum for middle to high school level learners that uses a multi-disciplinary approach to understanding the ecological, historic, cultural, hydrological characteristics of freshwater estuaries.
-Developed for use on the Fish Creek Estuary in Ashland, WI by Northern Great Lakes Visitor Center UW-Extension educators; this curriculum can be modified for use in other wetland environments.
-Includes a Fish Creek Reference Guide.
+This on-the-water curriculum uses a multi-disciplinary approach to understanding the ecological, historic, cultural, geological, hydrological characteristics of freshwater estuaries.
+Developed for use on the Fish Creek & Whittlesey Creek Estuaries in Ashland, WI by Northern Great Lakes Visitor Center UW-Extension educators.
+This curriculum can be modified for use in other freshwater estuary and coastal wetland environments.

 Boozhoo!
 Bon jour!
 Hello!
 We greet you in the languages of the Lake Superior region, past and present.
 This innovative curriculum explores the relationship between natural resources, economic development, and society’s needs from the pre-European contact days through the fur trade era to today.
-Originally developed for use in a 34-foot voyageur canoe, this curriculum investigates the sustainability of past uses of Lake Superior’s coastal resources.
-It integrates Ojibwe cultural perspectives, including an important choice we are facing if we are to live more sustainably.
+Originally developed for teaching in a 34-foot voyageur canoe and using “costumed interpretation”, this curriculum investigates the sustainability of past uses of Lake Superior’s coastal resources.
+It integrates Ojibwe cultural perspectives and reveals an important choice we are facing if we are to live more sustainably.
 You don’t need to dress as a voyageur to conduct this program– although it adds to the fun!
 This curriculum can be adapted to any setting to investigate the issue of natural resource sustainability using historic and current perspectives.

-A service learning web-based, service learning curriculum for middle and above learners.
-Investigate critical issues affecting the Lake Superior Region, as identified by the Lake Superior Binational Program.
+A service learning web-based, service learning curriculum for middle and above learners that investigates critical issues affecting the Lake Superior Region, as identified by the Lake Superior Binational Program.
 Learn how to take action in your community to help solve them.

 Other UW-Extension Environmental Resources